 The North Georgia Mountains are amass with adventure for everyone.
 You can be an adventure-lover or hiker of course.
 But there are also wonderful treasures for art-admirers and foodies in the mountains in Georgia.
 North Ga Mountains offer camping, glamping and luxurious retreats, as well.
 Did we miss one of your favorite things to do in the mountains?
 Let us know!

 Explore Downtown Blue Ridge Ga.
 Packed with art galleries, antiques, hand-crafted wares and much more, Downtown Blue Ridge is rich with shopping opportunities.
 Try Canoe & Baubles, Chocolate Express, Huck’s General Store and Blue Ridge Olive Oil Company.
-Eat at L&L Beanery, Harvest on Main or Blue Ridge Brewery.
+Eat at Harvest on Main or Blue Ridge Brewery.

 One of our family’s favorite things in Downtown Blue Ridge is the Blue Ridge Scenic Railroad.
 We enjoy the open air cars.
 Every ride is amazing, but the fall foliage ridge will take your breath away!